Disclaimer: Nothing's mine.

 Harry squirmed.
 'Yes.'
 A touch of melancholy crept through the heat on his cheeks.
 'I thought it'd be nice to have something to remind me of this summer.'

-Fleur's brow wrinkled.
+Fleur's brow furrowed.
 'Yes.
 Not too many lessons left now...'

 His heart sank a little in his chest.
 Don't waste the last bit of time with her being sad.
 You can be sad afterward.